 Users can change the default parameters used by the PIO design; however, in some cases they might need to change the back-end user application depending on their system.
-See Changing IP Catalog Tool Default BAR Settings for information about changing the default Vivado Design Suite IP parameters and the effect on the PIO design.
+See Changing Default BAR Settings in the IP Catalog for information about changing the default Vivado Design Suite IP parameters and the effect on the PIO design.